With customer expectations so high these days, it can be overwhelming just trying to meet them, so how exactly do you go about exceeding them?

 It’s so valuable to take the time to hear what someone’s really saying.
 And, more often than not, you’ll get to the root of the problem faster by listening than by making assumptions.

-Listening to their feedback, or providing a means for them to send it in other ways (i.e. through digital forms or email surveys).
-Will mean you’ll also have an opportunity to take on genuine suggestions, to learn, grow, and improve your business.
+Listening to their feedback, or providing a means for them to send it in other ways (i.e. through digital forms or email surveys) is a great way to collect information.
+This will mean you’ll also have an opportunity to take on genuine suggestions, to learn, grow, and improve your business.